 Best Places to Grab Hot Cocoa on Your Way to Central Park

 We know it’s getting colder outside with the holiday season rolling in, but of course you’d still like to go out and take in the sights.
-It’s a great season for horse and carriage rides through the park, pedicab tours, or even ice skating at the rink.
-The perfect accompainiment to those sights are cups of hot cocoa!
+It’s a great season for pedicab tours, or even ice skating at the rink.
+The perfect accompaniment to those sights are cups of hot cocoa!
 The list below is your guide to the absolute best places to stop and sip some chocolatey deliciousness around Central Park!

 Grom 1796 Broadway, 212-974-3444, Midtown West

 The gianduja-flavored hot chocolate at Grom tastes like liquid Nutella.
 Best known for their gelato, this eatery makes a fantastic cocoa for those too chilly to have some frozen dessert.
 With both dark and milk chocolate versions, Grom is sure to please with milk, cream, Venezuelan and Colombian chocolates.

 Jacques Torres 285 Amsterdam Ave., 212-787-3256, Upper West Side